-The following section shown in italics and boldface provides the decision making criteria
+The following section shown in italics and boldface provides the decision making criteria as required by John Day Development Code Section 5-4.1.050.G.

 Decision-Making Criteria.
 The recommendation by the Planning Commission shall be based on the following factors: